thinkshout/thinkshout/blog/_posts/2014-07-02-desire-paths-part-ii.md

 featured: false
 author: brett-meyer
 date: 2014-07-03 14:00:00
-short:
- Your site's metrics will tell you a lot about your content.
-Learn how to interpret the numbers and develop your action steps.
+short:  Your site's metrics will tell you a lot about your content.
 tags:
 - Desire paths
 - Content strategy